institutional access

 Democrats block stablecoin bill in blow to crypto

-• On May 8, 2025, a Senate vote in Washington, D.C.
-Fell short of the required threshold to move forward with a pioneering stablecoin regulatory bill supported by the cryptocurrency industry.
+• On May 8, 2025, a Senate vote in Washington, D.C. fell short of the required threshold to move forward with a pioneering stablecoin regulatory bill supported by the cryptocurrency industry.

 • Democrats blocked the bill due to insufficient consumer protections and concerns over President Trump's family's crypto business ties involved in stablecoin issuances.